brettchalupa/brettcodes/_projects/launchpad.md

 Major completed phases for the LaunchPad project have been:

+- Adding the ability to copy projects
+- Adding user profiles
+- Adding support for making a project publicly viewable
+- Redesigning the project dashboard
 - Upgrading from Ember v1 to v2
 - Upgrading the API from Rails v4 to v5
 - Improving the user experience of creating projects
 - Improving application stability
 - Adding automated tests to the codebase
-- Redesigning the project dashboard

 ![LaunchPad Dashboard Redesign](/img/projects/launchpad-dashboard.png)